-Overlapping modules of the yeast protein-protein interaction network of Ekman et al. (2006) were identified using the LinkLand influence function calculation algorithm together with the TotalHill module membership assignment method.
-During the post-processing of the module assignment, we merged the modules with ProportionalHill module membership assignment-based correlation higher than 0.9 (similar results were obtained without the merging step; data not shown).
+Overlapping modules of the yeast protein-protein interaction network of Ekman et al. (2006) were identified using the LinkLand community heap construction method together with the TotalHill module membership assignment method.
 The modular structure of the lowest level of hierarchy is shown.
-The underlying 2D network layout was set by the the Kamada-Kawai algorithm.
-The vertical positions reflect the centrality values of the nodes on a linear scale.
-Nodes were colored as the module of their maximum membership.
-The modular functions were assigned by the functions of the core modular proteins having at least 50% of the centrality of the local maximum of the module.
+The underlying 2D network layout was set by the Pajek-program (Bagatelj and Mrvar, 1998) with the Kamada-Kawai algorithm.
+The vertical positions reflect the community landscape values of the elements on a linear scale.
+Elements were colored as the module of their maximum membership.
+The modular functions were assigned by the functions of the core modular proteins having at least 50% of the community landscape height of the local maximum of the module.
 In all cases these core-proteins showed a functional consensus.
 The functional labels and their arrows have the similar colors to their respective modules.